safe-global/safe-docs/README.md

 The [Safe{Core} Protocol](safe-core-protocol/README.md) is an open, modular framework to make smart accounts secure, portable, and composable.

-This section in the documentation has information and relevant links about the Safe{Core} Protocol and the different elements involved.
+This section in the documentation has information and relevant links about the Safe{Core} Protocol and the different elements involved and the different topics and more information about Safe.

 ## Safe{Core} AA SDK